sanketbajoria/scullog/README.md

 # Scullog
 Scullog, having capability of sharing the local drive to the browser.
-And, do below features.
+Stream the log file via Socket.IO over browser.
+It also provide various other features:

 # Features